Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Quick summary

-• Typical song costs about 5 credits, so Pro ≈ 500 songs, Premier ≈ 2,000 songs.
+• Typical cost ≈ 5 credits/song → Pro ≈ 500 songs/month; Premier ≈ 2,000 (varies with edits/retries).

 Margabagus.com – Suno pricing matters because it decides how many finished songs you and I can release each month, how soon we hit a paywall, and whether our music can be used in monetized projects.
 The free tier grants 50 credits per day, enough for about ten songs daily, while paid tiers move to monthly credit pools of 2,500 and 10,000, a structure that sets clear output ceilings and incentives for serious creators to upgrade.[2]
 Suno also states on its Android listing that you can start with ten free songs per day, a simple metric that helps new users estimate practice volume before paying.
 Plans start at ten dollars per month according to Suno’s help center, with credits replenished monthly on the timestamp of purchase, and included credits do not roll over, which rewards steady production rather than last-minute binges.[3][5][1]